Why Nervous System Regulation Isn’t About Calming Down

 For regulation to happen, your body needs two things:

-Room — enough internal space to notice what’s happening and meet it with a little more choice.
+Room — enough within you to notice what’s happening and respond with a little more choice.

 Without those, your body does what it has always done to cope.

-As safety grows, even slightly, more room (capacity) becomes available.
+As safety grows, even slightly, a little more room becomes available.

-And with a bit more capacity, choice starts to appear.
+And with a little more room inside, choice starts to appear.

 The feelings still come —